unmtransinfo/ProteinGraphML/README.md

 We can also use a file of labels as our input:
 For example:<br>
-`python scriptML.py XGBCrossValPred --file exampleFile` (the labels need to be in the form of a pickled dictionary)<br>
+`python scriptML.py XGBCrossValPred --file exampleFile` (the labels need to be in the form of a pickled dictionary)
-For the diseases that do not have MP_TERM_ID, train/test sets and their labels are stored in RDS files on seaborgium home/oleg/workspace/metap/data/input.
-Using the RDS file for a disease, scriptML.py creates a dictionary with keys True and False (e.g. {True:{1,2,3},False:{5,6}}).
-To run the ML scripts for such diseases, use file as an argument.
-E.g.<br>
-`python scriptML.py XGBCrossValPred --file 1014300` or <br>
-`python scriptML.py XGBCrossVal --file 1014300`

 ## <a name="Vis"/>Visualization:
 Scripts for visualization can be found in: <br>ProteinGraphML/Analysis/, which contains code for graph generation and for creating charts for feature visualization.
 Visualize has code for creating HTML graphs, and featureLabel has code for taking a dictionary of feature importance, and giving it human readable labels.